Okay, so you knew Japan’s highest mountain Fuji. You might even have climbed the mountain yourself a few years ago when you lived in Japan.

 This quality was emphasized in Bushido, the code of the samurai.

 Showing gaman is seen as a sign of maturity and strength.
-Keeping your private affairs, problems and complaints silent demonstrate strength and politeness as others have seemingly larger problems as well.
+Keeping your private affairs, problems, and complaints silent, demonstrate strength and politeness as others have seemingly more significant issues as well.

-Gaman has been long regarded as a distinguished characteristic of the Japanese, a definition of the country itself, and not without a good reason – lying in the country’s own history and present.
+Gaman has been long regarded as a distinguishing characteristic of the Japanese, a definition of the country itself, and not without a good reason – lying in its history and present.

-Even in the present, It is not hard to see the importance of gaman in the life of the Japanese themselves, but also in the life of ours.
+Even in the present, It is not hard to see the importance of gaman in the life of the Japanese themselves, but also our own.
 When the odds are stacked against you, or when something terrible happens, it’s better to gaman than to sit around wailing in despair.
 Why?
 Because hard work will become the medication that eases the painful memories; it gives you something to think about other than what you have lost.